 Most travelers fly into Miami International airport.
 The Florida Keys start a one-hour drive south at Key Largo.
 From here, it’s a sun-drenched 148km (92mi) drive down Highway 1 to Key West.
 Here, minor airport Key West International welcomes smaller jets from North American cities, including Chicago and New York.

-Set sail around the Florida Keys by hiring a boat with Dream Yacht Charter.
+Set sail around the Florida Keys.